sschrack/sschrack.github.io/EDUC619.md

 ## Professional Growth and Development

 I currently work in the early childhood field and that is where I hope to continue my journey with special education added in one day.
 With that being said, I was unsure how to switch the way I think and my overall mindset for this specific class.
-I believe it is important to be a well-rounded teaching professional, and knowing the whole process from start to finish in the special education program was something I wanted to be able to do.
+I believe it i important to be a well-rounded teaching professional, and knowing the whole process from start to finish in the special education program was something I wanted to be able to do.
 However, my brain took a while to adjust to think about high schoolers and transitioning out into the community or further education.

 Around week three my brain started to process this information a little bit better, and granted I am still in the learning process I feel that I gained some valuable information.
 To me learning that academic and functional goals are not on the same program once you reach high school was astounding.
 Individual Education Programs (IEP) focus mainly on academic skills and Postsecondary Transition Plans (PTP) mainly focus on functional skills necessary to support individual living and goals to accommodate life after high school was fun.
 I never thought that teaching someone how to do laundry or dishes was so important and now I understand why it is.
 All this information and reading from the text helped me to understand the importance of task analysis and learning styles in the older age groups.